ArchNet-1/ServiceConsole/README.md

 - Filter
 - Searching

-- IsFullyVisible : You can check if a RectTransform is in sight or in screen point from a list of transform ( your renderer list )
-If the RectTransform is you can for example active the RectTransform gameobject.

 Get the github HTTPS project url and load it in Unity Package Manager windows

 in Unity : Windows -> Package Manager -> + -> Add package from git url